-Another critical advantage of the Metadesic format is its segmented database representation.
-Terrain built in Metadesic format is comprised of relatively small, self-contained terrain tiles that fit together seamlessly but can be built separately.
+Another critical advantage of the VRSG terrain format is its segmented database representation.
+Terrain built in VRSG terrain format is comprised of relatively small, self-contained terrain tiles that fit together seamlessly but can be built separately.
 This property enables a high degree of parallel processing of terrain since many different machines licensed for ArcGIS and Terrain Tools can build tiles for a given area at the same time.

 Within the ArcGIS interface, coastlines and road networks can be digitized and cut out from geospecific imagery using Terrain Tools.
 At runtime, VRSG generates simulated 3D ocean in the regions identified as water, and blends road textures with underlying imagery.
 The terrain tiles seamlessly match complete water tiles generated by VRSG.

-In the example above, MetaVR Terrain Tools was used to create the terrain mesh of the high-resolution representation of the shoreline off the coast of Kismayo, Somalia.
-The bathymetry data in the terrain enhances the fidelity of where the shoreline meets the 3D ocean generated by VRSG at runtime.
+In the example above, MVRsimulation Terrain Tools was used to create the terrain mesh of the high-resolution representation of the shoreline off the coast of Spain's Costa Verde and Tenerife, Canary Islands.
+The bathymetry data enhances the fidelity of where the shoreline meets the 3D ocean generated by VRSG at runtime.

-MetaVR Terrain Tools for Esri ArcGIS version 1.5 requires any license level of ArcGIS for Desktop 10.3 and above (Basic, Standard, Advanced) with the ArcGIS 3D Analyst extension.
+MVRsimulation Terrain Tools for Esri ArcGIS version 1.6 requires any license level of ArcGIS for Desktop 10.4 and above (Basic, Standard, Advanced) with the ArcGIS 3D Analyst extension.

 Terrain generated with Terrain Tools can be visualized in VRSG version 6.0 or higher.
 The latest version of VRSG is recommended to visualize terrain built with the latest features of Terrain Tools.
 System requirements include Microsoft Windows 10 64-bit operating system and 16 MB RAM.